 You keep full control of permissions

-Access and authentication to the shared mailbox can be fully controlled by your Google Workspace Admin, so you can benefit of all inbuilt security and control features.
+Access and authentication to the shared mailbox can be fully controlled by your Google Workspace Admin, so you can benefit from all inbuilt security and control features.

 Top-tier security